Uvira Territory: First Congo War

 The following day, on 21 October, AFDL, RPA, and FAB forces attacked the Lubarika refugee camp and its surrounding village, killing an undetermined number of Rwandan and Burundian refugees, as well as Zairean civilians attempting to escape after the withdrawal of the Forces Armées Zaïroises (FAZ).
 Local residents were once again compelled to bury the bodies in four large mass graves.
 That same day, in the village of Kakumbukumbu, approximately five kilometers from Lubarika camp, thirty refugees were burned alive inside a house.
 Another large-scale massacre occurred at the Luberizi refugee camp, situated between Luberizi and Mutarule, where around 370 refugees were killed with heavy weapons, and their bodies discarded in pit latrines.
 Additional killings took place in the villages of Luberizi and Mutarule, where more than sixty victims were found inside houses.
 On 24 October, AFDL, RPA, and FAB forces attacked the Kagunga refugee camp, killing an unknown number of refugees.
 Reports from direct witnesses confirmed at least eight deaths.
 Similar killings took place at the village of Hongero, located one kilometer from Kagunga, where refugees fleeing alongside Zaireans were targeted.

 As AFDL, RPA, and FAB forces captured Uvira on the night of 24–25 October, effectively defeating the FAZ across the entire Uvira Territory, Burundian and Rwandan refugees scattered in multiple directions.
 Some fled toward Fizi Territory, continuing to North Katanga, Tanzania, or Zambia, while others sought escape routes through Kabare and Walungu Territories.
 A significant number of Burundian refugees attempted to return to Burundi but were often intercepted at the Kiliba Sugar Refinery and nearby villages, including Ndunda, Ngendo, and Mwaba.
 On 25 October, AFDL, RPA, and FAB forces executed an unknown number of refugees hiding in abandoned dwellings in sectors 3 and 4 of the Kiliba Sugar Refinery.
 From this period onward, AFDL and RPA soldiers also began recruiting child soldiers in Uvira, Fizi Territory, and Bukavu.
-In Bukavu, recruitment was particularly concentrated at the AFDL headquarters in the Lolango Building on Avenue Maniema.
+In Bukavu, many recruits were gathered at the AFDL headquarters in the Lolango Building on Avenue Maniema.
 These child recruits received basic military training in Kidoti, before being deployed to the front lines.
-Between 1–2 November, a massacre occurred in the village of Ndunda, near the Burundian border, where approximately 250 civilians—comprising more than 200 refugees and around thirty Zaireans—were indiscriminately killed.
+Between 1–2 November, a massacre happened in the Ndunda village, near the Burundian border, where approximately 250 civilians, comprising more than 200 refugees and around thirty Zaireans, were indiscriminately killed.
 The refugees had sought shelter in Ndunda, hoping to receive protection from CNDD-FDD militiamen stationed nearby.
 During the attack, some attempted to escape by crossing the Ruzizi River, only to drown in the process.
 Additionally, Zairean villagers were executed under accusations of supporting the CNDD-FDD.
 On 24 November, in the village of Mwaba, AFDL, RPA, and FAB forces burned alive 24 Burundian Hutu refugees from the Biriba camp.
 Upon their arrival in the village, the soldiers rounded up its inhabitants, releasing Zairean civilians after interrogation but locking the Burundian refugees inside a house, which they then set on fire.